tektoncd/plumbing/tekton/ci-workspace/README.md

 [`github-template.yaml`](../resources/ci/github-template.yaml) is triggered,
 which takes care of updating the check status on GitHub side accordingly.

+Conditions must trigger github updates - because of have tasks that implement conditions must be named `check-*`, which is used in the trigger to skip the associated events.

 The `github-template` adds labels to the task runs it triggers to make it easier to associate them back with the source task run: